-9 These first factors are not chosen arbitrarily.
+19 These first factors are not chosen arbitrarily.
 For VAT we had a preview of estimates (generated by the Uganda Revenue Authority) of sector-level VAT collections: over 80 percent of VAT collections (in the 2012/13 fiscal year) were generated from just two sectors: manufacturing and electricity/gas/steam and air-conditioning supply.
 As final consumers in these sectors need not be exclusively households or private citizens, we guessed that less than 100 percent of VAT collections were coming from direct purchases by households.
 We then chose a proportion of VAT to allocate to households based on the effective rate that it implied (14.6 percent) compared with the statutory rate (18 percent).
-For the Fuel Excise, we knew that only 6 percent of UNHS households recorded positive fuel purchases.
-As for VAT, we chose the first Fuel Excise factor, 0.1, based on the effective rate of taxation (on fuel) that it implied (217 percent) compared to the statutory rate (217 percent).
-The non-fuel excise is collected primarily from alcoholic beverages, tobacco, chewing gum, sweets, chocolate and other comestibles as well as from furniture, cosmetics and perfumes, banking fees and money transfers, and cement.
+For the fuel excise, we knew that only 6 percent of UNHS households recorded positive fuel purchases.
+As for VAT, we chose the first fuel excise factor, 0.1, based on the effective rate of taxation (on fuel) that it implied (217 percent) compared to the statutory rate (217 percent).
+The non-fuel excise is collected primarily from alcoholic beverages, tobacco, chewing gum, sweets, chocolate, and other comestibles as well as from furniture, cosmetics and perfumes, banking fees and money transfers, and cement.
 All of these items (save for cement) are plausibly purchased by households.

-10 Chapter 4 in the CEQ Handbook (Lustig and Higgins, 2016) provides a theoretical model and estimation tools and procedures for estimating the indirect effects of indirect taxes within the CEQ Assessment framework.
+20 See Jellema and Inchauste, chapter 4 in the CEQ Handbook for a theoretical model and estimation tools and procedures for estimating the indirect effects of indirect taxes within the CEQ Assessment framework.

-11 We do not have access to the sales value of the VAT-able base by sector or good/service category, so we instead assume that VAT was collected at the same rate (proportional to net-of-VAT price) over all goods that attract the VAT.
-Uganda's excise tax applies to sugar, alcoholic beverages, tobacco, cell phone minutes, cement, cosmetics, and the statutory excise rates occupy a range, but because excise collections are not available by sector, the total excise collection from UNHS households is accomplished in a manner similar to that for VAT; that is, we assume that excise is collected at the same rate (proportional to net-of-excise price) over all goods attracting the excise.
+21 We do not have access to the sales value of the VAT-able base by sector or good/service category, so we instead assume that VAT was collected at the same rate (proportional to net-of-VAT price) over all goods that attract the VAT.
+Uganda's excise tax applies to sugar, alcoholic beverages, tobacco, cell phone minutes, cement, cosmetics, and the statutory excise rates occupy a range, but because excise collections are not available by sector, the total excise measure of "VAT-able" consumption expenditure, and applied our imputed effective VAT rate to those expenditures only.
+We decided which items were "VAT-able" according to policy and statutes.

-the value of the good net of the indirect tax paid, give us back the actual sales value of the good as recorded by households in the UNHS.
+We then determine the share of the tax in the total expenditure value of the taxed good (or good category).
+From this share we determine what "effective" rate of taxation would, when applied to the value of the good, net of the indirect tax paid, give us back the actual sales value of the good as recorded by households in the UNHS.

 The "effective" rate, or the on-average actual rate, so calculated allows us to take care not to allocate indirect taxes to purchases of goods or services which are exempt from the tax.
 We also implicitly exclude any informal purchases that are not included in the sales over which an indirect tax is collected.
-However, because we do not directly observe informal purchases, the reduction in taxes collected (and therefore the reduction in taxes allocated to UNHS hosueholds) due to informal purchases or weak tax administration is allocated to all households purchasing the good (or category of goods) which is taxed.
+However, because we do not directly observe informal purchases, the reduction in taxes collected (and therefore the reduction in taxes allocated to UNHS households) due to informal purchases or weak tax administration is allocated to all households purchasing the good (or category of goods) which is taxed.

-3.3.4 Electricity and Water Subsidies
+Electricity and Water Subsidies